 NWWF Scholarship / Barbara Pitts Award

-Established in the early 1990s, the NWWF Scholarship / Barbara Pitts Award has been presented annually to an outstanding and promising art student who has demonstrated a desire to continue their studies and complete their degree are encouraged to apply for this scholarship.
+Established in the early 1990s, the NWWF Scholarship / Barbara Pitts Award has been presented annually to an outstanding and promising art student who has demonstrated a desire to continue their studies and complete their degree.
 This is an excellent opportunity for students to write an artist’s statement and submit images in a professional manner.
-We look forward to receiving applications.
+We look forward to receiving your application.

-Full-time undergraduate art majors – including graduating college seniors enrolled in an accredited community college or university in Washington, Oregon or Idaho and working in a variety of two-dimensional media – are eligible for the Foundation’s annual award.
+Full-time undergraduate art majors – including graduating college seniors enrolled in an accredited community college or university in Washington, Oregon or Idaho and working in a variety of two-dimensional media – are eligible for the Foundation’s annual award and encourage to apply.

 The submission process will be totally online.
 Students will submit: